GekkotaDev/rxs/README.md

 # rxs

-A simple reactive state management library with a minimal yet familiar API.
+Another simple reactive state management library for Dart and Flutter applications.
 The goals of this library are…

 - Be simple to learn
 - Be simple to use